Pubs & restaurants

 In Sampford Courtenay

 The New Inn is located at the edge of the village on the A3072.
-Open every day, it serves a great range of food and drink and plays host to reading groups.
-Ladies who Lunch and The Grumpies.
+Open every day apart from Monday, it serves a great range of food and drink and plays host to reading groups, the ladies who lunch and The Grumpies.
 The New Inn has a nice garden and plenty of parking.

 The Countryman, on the B3215, is open from Thursday to Sunday, lunchtimes and evenings.
 Its Sunday Calvary is a local institution.